schwarzmario/sipm-autocalib/README.md

 ### Overrides

 `read_overrides_from_metadata()` allows the user to read calibrations and thresholds from LEGEND metadata overrides, to cross-check them.
 Currently (as long as the file structure there is not changed), this requires a "hacked" version of dbetto, which can walk up directory trees.

-You have to use
+You have to use (which is already included in the pyproject.toml)

 https://github.com/schwarzmario/dbetto/tree/uptree

 ## Usage

-Either use a jupyter notebook (use the ipynb/autocalib.py) as a starting point or the executables.
+Use an existing jupyter notebook as a starting point. `autocalib_and_ths.ipynb` gives a nice overwiew.